d12frosted/elpa-mirror/gnu/peg-readme.txt

     Beginning-of-Symbol	(bos)
     End-of-Symbol		(eos)

+Rules can refer to other rules, and a grammar is often structured as a tree, with a root rule referring to one or more "branch rules", all the way down to the "leaf rules" that deal with actual buffer text.
+Rules can be recursive or mutually referential, though care must be taken not to create infinite loops.

 PEXs also support parsing actions, i.e. Lisp snippets which are executed when a pex matches.
 This can be used to construct syntax trees or for similar tasks.
-Actions are written as
+The most basic form of action is written as:

-    (action FORM)          ; evaluate FORM for its side-effects `(VAR... -- FORM...)   ; stack action
+    (action FORM)          ; evaluate FORM for its side-effects

 Actions don't consume input, but are executed at the point of match.
+Another kind of action is called a "stack action", and looks like this:

+    `(VAR... -- FORM...)   ; stack action

-A "stack action" takes VARs from the "value stack" and pushes the result of evaluating FORMs to that stack.
+A stack action takes VARs from the "value stack" and pushes the results of evaluating FORMs to that stack.

-See `peg-ex-parse-int' in `peg-tests.el' for an example.
+The value stack is created during the course of parsing.
+Certain operators (see below) that match buffer text can push values onto this stack.
+"Upstream" rules can then draw values from the stack, and optionally push new ones back.
+For instance, consider this very simple grammar:

+(with-peg-rules
+    ((query (+ term) (eol))
+     (term key ":" value (opt (+ [space]))
+	   `(k v -- (cons (intern k) v)))
+     (key (substring (and (not ":") (+ [word])))) (value (or string-value number-value))
+     (string-value (substring (+ [alpha])))
+     (number-value (substring (+ [digit]))
+		   `(val -- (string-to-number val))))
+  (peg-run (peg query)))

+This invocation of `peg-run' would parse this buffer text:

+name:Jane age:30

+And return this Elisp sexp:

+((age .
+30) (name .
+"Jane"))

+Note that, in complex grammars, some care must be taken to make sure that the number and type of values drawn from the stack always match those pushed.
+In the example above, both `string-value' and `number-value' push a single value to the stack.
+Since the `value' rule only includes these two sub-rules, any upstream rule that makes use of `value' can be confident it will always and only push a single value to the stack.

+Stack action forms are in a sense analogous to lambda forms: the symbols before the "--" are the equivalent of lambda arguments, while the forms after the "--" are return values.
+The difference being that a lambda form can only return a single value, while a stack action can push multiple values onto the stack.
+It's also perfectly valid to use `(-- FORM...)' or `(VAR... --)': the former pushes values to the stack without consuming any, and the latter pops values from the stack and discards them.

 Derived Operators: